 2. Dog Booties or Paw Balm - Recommended

 Dog booties and paw balm are winter products that protect a dog’s paws during winter.
-A pair of dog booties help keep a dog’s paws from touching harmful commercial ice melt or sharp pieces of ice.
+A pair of dog booties helps keep a dog’s paws from touching harmful commercial ice melt or sharp pieces of ice.
 Dog booties also help prevent snowball build-up on a dog’s paws.

-Note: Snow balls or ice balls can build up on a dog’s paw as snow melts after coming in contact with the dog’s skin.
+Note: Snow balls or ice balls can build up on a dog’s paw as the snow melts after coming in contact with the dog’s skin.
 The snow freezes again because of the cold environment, thereby depositing layers of ice that form snowballs.

 Outdoor Winter Protection For Cats